ShubhSingh/SpringMvcTutorial/README.md

 # SpringMvcTutorial
 All the Spring MVC examples are in this repo.

-NonSpringWebpage project is just to show whether contents of WEB-INF are available accessible or not.
+NonSpringWebpage project is just to show whether contents of WEB-INF are accessible directly by using the URL to jsp page or not.

 Sequence of Projects to start is as follows: